Promeos/Smart_San_Antonio/README.md

-# Street Light Pilot Program
+# San Antonio Smart Street Light Pilot Program

 The SmartSA Smart Streetlight program pilots remote lighting controls, and five environmental sensor use-cases on up to 40 streetlights in each of the three Innovation Zones: Downtown, Brooks and the Medical Center for a total of up to 120 streetlights.